If you can't get Term insurance, just use a Universal Life that is guaranteed for the same Term you would like.Tip for Life Insurance for Foreigners

 Many people look for life insurance for foreigners.
 First of all, getting life insurance for non US residents is a real possibility, and in this article we will explore everything you need to know about getting life insurance in the U.S..

 Who Can Get Life Insurance?

-Foreigners can get life insurance in the U.S. if they meet certain requirements.
+Foreigners can get life insurance in the U.S. if they meet specific requirements.
 Who is considered a foreigner?
 A foreigner is someone that doesn’t reside in the U.S. and is a citizen from a different country.

-Furthermore, for life insurance purposes there are two types of foreigners, ones with financial ties to the U.S. and ones without.
+Furthermore, for life insurance purposes, there are two types of foreigners, ones with financial ties to the U.S. and ones without.
 A foreigner is considered to have financial ties if they have:

 - Real Estate in the U.S.

 With financial ties, your options to get life insurance are much better.

 More companies will want to insure you and give you a better rating.
 If you do not have financial ties, your options will be minimal, and very often, you will not be able to get life insurance.

 The basic types of life insurance are Term, Whole Life, and Universal.
 Your country of citizenship and residence will determine the type of insurance that you will be able to purchase in the U.S. In general; it is easier to get permanent life insurance than term insurance.

 Let’s say you know you cannot get Term insurance.
 Then a fantastic trick is using Universal Life Insurance and making the guaranteed period the same as the Term you are looking for.
 Hence, you will essentially have Term insurance on a Universal Life.